 Let's imagine that we can increase efficiency by 10% with liquid cooling, or that we can move 10% of that to total amount to renewable energy.
 What would just 10% save?

 Well, that would save 12-24 BILLION kilowatt-hours per year of energy consumption.
 That's more than about 100 countries on the planet each use every year.

 That much energy savings would save over 10 MILLION metric tons of greenhouse gas emissions.
 We don't even know what that equates to in sea level rise or polar bears saved, but it's gotta be a bunch.

 We raised $5M in 22hrs on Republic on our first Reg CF just a year ago (there is a $5M/yr limit on Reg CF's).
 We did a little more on a Reg D too (Reg D's are for accredited investors).

 We're looking to do a Reg A+ later, that raises the amount you can raise per year to $75M, but these things take a lot of time.

 In the meanwhile, we are rolling out our second Reg CF at what we expect will be an intermediate price between the last one and whatever comes next.

 Experienced miners and successful entrepreneurs

-He’s started several tech companies: one was backed by Softbank and bought by Uber; another has had two successful Reg CF rounds, on Republic and Wefunder, and a Reg A+ fundraise of over $30M.
+He’s started several tech companies: one was backed by Softbank and bought by Uber.
+He's also CEO at Cloudastructure, which has had two successful Reg CF rounds, on Republic and Wefunder, and a Reg A+ fundraise of over $35M.
 Mr. Bentley has a B.A. in Physics and a Masters in Engineering from University of California at Berkeley.